mehditeymorian/twitter-react/README.md

 ![Hell Yes](images/header_img.jpg)

 ### Final Project of Internet Engineering lecture.
-This is a twitter like social media with pretty much everything Twitter has and more (you can set gif as header😎). find the backend [here](https://github.com/arman-aminian/twitter-backend).
+This is a Twitter-like social media with pretty much everything Twitter has and more (you can set gif as header😎). find the backend [here](https://github.com/arman-aminian/twitter-backend).

 ### Nomenclature